-When writers encourage people to visit a place, no matter how conscious those visitors are, the impact on the environment adds up.
-I wondered if there a way to go beyond even the low-impact approach of ecotourism and give something back to the places we visit?
+When writers encourage people to visit a place, no matter how conscious those visitors are, the impact on the environment magnifies.
+I wondered if there was a way to go beyond even the low-impact approach of ecotourism and give back to the places we visit?

-At that time, I also developed Preserve Hawaii, a nonprofit outreach program to share Hawaii volunteering information with 300+ leaders of youth, visitors, and businesses.
-In 2013, I began collaborating with the Hawaii Conservation Alliance — their site Conservation Connections now handles all outreach for Preserve Hawaii and is a comprehensive resource for volunteer project listings in the Hawaiian Islands.
+I next developed Preserve Hawaii, a nonprofit outreach program to share Hawaii volunteering information with 300+ leaders of youth, the visitor industry, and businesses.
+In 2013, I began collaborating with the Hawaii Conservation Alliance — their site Conservation Connections has now taken over Preserve Hawaii’s role as a comprehensive resource for volunteer project listings in the Hawaiian Islands.

 To see press coverage of the original book and nonprofit program, please click on the journal names below: